Tutorial: Register an Azure-aware plug-in using the Plug-in Registration Tool

 This walkthrough demonstrates how to register a service endpoint step using the Plug-in Registration Tool.
-Once configured, Dynamics 365 for Customer Engagement Customer Engagement can post the execution context of the current operation to a Azure solution endpoint.
+Once configured, Common Data Service (CDS) can post the execution context of the current operation to a Azure solution endpoint.
 For this walkthrough, the step is registered to post the execution context of the CreateRequest message for an

 Account entity to the Azure Service Bus.

 The following prerequisites must be completed before you start this walkthrough:

 - Access to the Plug-in Registration Tool.
 To get the Plug-in Registration Tool, see Download tools from NuGet.

 - Your CDS system user account must have the System Customizer or System Administrator role.

 - Have access to a Azure platform service namespace that is configured for SAS authorization, to which CDS will post a message.

 - If you plan to use any other Azure messaging entity other than a queue, for example a relay, there must be a listener application actively listening to the specified solution endpoint for CDS to successfully post to the Azure Service Bus.
 For more information, see Write a Listener for an Azure Solution.

 - A configured service endpoint with SAS authorization is available in the target organization.
 More information: Walkthrough: Configure Microsoft Azure (SAS) for integration with CDS.